 - After the Ride: After a great day out on the bike, your muscles will probably be depleted of their glycogen (energy) stores.
-In order to prepare your muscles for your next ride, it is a good idea to consume carbohydrates in the 4-hour repletion window (optimal period for carbohydrate consumption) following the ride.
+To prepare your muscles for your next ride, it is a good idea to consume carbohydrates in the 4-hour repletion window (the optimal period for carbohydrate consumption) following the ride.
 Most studies suggest that one should consume 3 grams of carbohydrates per kilogram of body weight during this period.
-This advice is mostly important for bicycling tours.
+This advice is most important for bicycling tours.

 Fats – Not the Villains You Think They Are

 All fats are bad, right?
 No!
 This is yet another cycling nutrition myth.

 Did you know that consuming some good fats before bed can be a great cycling nutritional habit?